gbroques/openafpm-cad-core/README.md

 4. Reperform steps in the [Setup](#setup) section to recreate `openafpm-cad-core` conda environment.
 5. Regression test all functionality.
 (TODO: Write documentation for this)

+## Generating OBJ Files for openafpm-cad-visualization

+1. Activate the `openafpm-cad-core` conda environment.
+2. If `openafpm-cad-visualization` is cloned up a directory from this repository, then run:

+       python macros/visualize.py ../openafpm-cad-visualization/public/

 ## Supported FreeCAD Versions